 Update: Managed WordPress Hosting

 When this article was written, managed WordPress hosting was not very popular.
-But the past year has really seen the rise of managed WordPress as services such as WP Engine, WordPress VIP, Synthesis, and others have come about.
+But the past year has really seen the rise of managed WordPress as services such as WP Engine, Kinsta, and others have come about.
 The reason managed WordPress hosting has become so popular is that for all of the power it has, WordPress can also be a pain sometimes.

 WordPress can be hacked.
 WordPress does not scale well.
 Managed WordPress hosting usually takes the hassle out of hosting your WordPress website by: